cindychow0101/Online-course-management-system/README.md

 5. Export to CSV file
 6. Exit

-Initially, users can choose one of the options from the main meun.
+Initially, users can choose one of the options from the main menu.
-Choosing 1-4, will requires choice of data you would like to manage.
+Choosing 1-4 will require choosing the data you would like to manage.

 For instance, if 1.
 Add is chosen.